 If you are new to air frying or a seasoned pro, you will find this all inclusive Air Fryer Cooking Times 3 page printable freebie is everything you need to kickstart your next recipe.
-It is a simple cooking chart set that you can print keep handy for quick reference.
+It is a simple cooking times chart set that you can print keep handy for quick reference.

 If you are a beginner and just took the machine out of the box or if you have a few meals behind you, these pdf sheets are so wonderful to have in your kitchen for handy references when you quickly need to know how much time a certain food takes.

-🍽️ What is an air fryer?
+🍽️ What is an Air Fryer?

 Let’s start here if you haven’t started using one yet.
 Air frying allows you to simplify your life.